CoinbaseInc/java-ddp-client/README.md

 Meteor.js Java DDP Client
 =========================

 Origins/Acknowledgements
 ------------------------
-This is a fork and fairly big fleshing out of [Peter Kutrumbos' DDP Client](https://github.com/kutrumbo/java-ddp-client).
+This is a fork of [Kenyee's java-ddp-client}(https://github.com/kenyee/java-ddp-client) which in itself is a fork and fairly big fleshing out of [Peter Kutrumbos' DDP Client](https://github.com/kutrumbo/java-ddp-client).

+LyricalPolymath Differences include:

+* changed build.gradle to solve compilation issues on mac
+* updated DDPClient to protocol v1 and implemented the heartbeat Ping-Pong mechanism

-Differences include:
+Kenyess Differences include:

 * switched to using Gradle for builds to remove duplicated Websocket and Gson libraries from source code